-I write to you today, as a licensed clinical audiologist, practicing in Florida, to strongly oppose the scope of practice expansion proposal offered by certain hearing instrument specialists (HIS), affiliated trade organizations, hearing aid manufacturers, distributors, and franchisees, all of whom stand to gain financially from its implementation.
-This ill-conceived proposal, if enacted, will authorize HIS to perform audiologic diagnostic testing, interpretation, and treatment services, without appropriate training, qualifications, and supervision, putting Nebraskans of all ages at significant risk of financial and physical harm.
+As a licensed clinical audiologist, I am in strong opposition to the scope of practice expansion proposal offered by certain hearing instrument specialists (HIS), affiliated trade organizations, hearing aid manufacturers, distributors, and franchisees.
+This proposal, if enacted, will authorize HIS to perform audiologic diagnostic testing, interpretation, and treatment services, without appropriate training, qualifications, and supervision, putting Nebraskans of all ages at significant risk of financial and physical harm.